Viability of a Humanitarian Tax on the International Arms Trade

 Can we fund humanitarian projects with a tax on the arms trade?

-Drawing on conceptions of global justice, economic models & international legal & humanitarian norms, this project considers if an international arms trade taxation scheme could finance humanitarian responses & reduce the volume of arms transfers.
+Drawing on conceptions of global justice and economic models, as well as international legal and humanitarian norms, this project considers if an international arms trade taxation scheme could finance humanitarian responses and reduce the volume of arms transfers.

 With the Jack & Mae Nathanson Centre on Transnational Human Rights, Crime & Security